nschonni/BingAds-docs/BingAds/bingads-12/guides/responsive-search-ads.md

 The responsive ads shown to users appear identical to expanded text ads i.e., up to 3 headlines (title parts via expanded text ads) and 2 descriptions (text parts via expanded text ads).
 Two headlines and one description will always be shown in the ad.
 However, depending on the screen size, your ad may show without the third headline or second description.

+## <a name="bulk"></a>Bulk API for Responsive Search Ads
+The [Responsive Search Ad](../bulk-service/responsive-search-ad.md) Bulk record is available for managing responsive search ads i.e., you can upload or download data in this format.

 ## <a name="campaign"></a>Campaign Management API for Responsive Search Ads
 The [ResponsiveSearchAd](../campaign-management-service/responsivesearchad.md) object is derived from the [Ad](../campaign-management-service/ad.md) base class and can be managed with any of the existing ad operations e.g. [AddAds](../campaign-management-service/addads.md), [DeleteAds](../campaign-management-service/deleteads.md), [GetAdsByAdGroupId](../campaign-management-service/getadsbyadgroupid.md), and [UpdateAds](../campaign-management-service/updateads.md).